Fast Path

 Use this page when NekoBot is installed and you want the shortest path to a working OBS overlay with multiple trigger-driven boxes.

-1. Connect Streamer.bot
+1. Connect A Platform

 - Open NekoBot Setup Home and choose